NikolaiT/incolumitas/content/Security/detecting-brightdata.md

 # Approach

 I will use the following bot detection sites and visit them with [Brightdata's data collector](https://brightdata.com/products/data-collector).
-Put differently: Instead of scraping an arbitrary site such as Google, I will let the bot visit a bot detection site and see what I can find.
+Put differently: Instead of scraping an arbitrary site such as Google, I will let the bot visit a bot detection site and investigate the results of the detection site.

 1. [creepjs](https://abrahamjuliot.github.io/creepjs/)
 2. [pixelscan.net](https://pixelscan.net/)
 3. [whatleaks.com](https://whatleaks.com/)
 4. [f.vision](http://f.vision/)

 For each detected listing, I will try to re-implement the test that triggered the detection.
-Only when I am capable of re-implementing the test, I truly understand why a site claims to have detected the visitor as bot and I am able to craft my own judgement.
+Only when I am capable of re-implementing the detection test, I truly understand why a site claims to have detected the visitor as bot and I am able to craft my own judgement.

 For each bot detection site listed above, I will request the site five times.